 After lunch we hike along the trail leading to the point where the forest abruptly gives way to the vast plains of the Pampas of Heath.
 This unique land is a result of poor soil and extreme climatic cycles of droughts and floods.
 It is the largest intact tropical savanna in the Amazon and is the habitat of endemic birds and mammals, such as the Fork-Tailed Hummingbird and the Maned Wolf.
 Just beyond the edge of the forest you can climb to an elevated platform that allows for a great view of this vast expanse of grasslands and shrubs and palm trees.

 The palm tree Mauritia flexuosa produces nuts rich in palm oil and dry hollow stems that provide vital food and shelter for nesting pairs of Red Bellied Macaws and the rarer Blue and Yellow Macaws.
 We aim to arrive around sunset, when the parrots are returning from their daily search for food to gather in this place.

 We return to the lodge at night using headlamps and flashlights, and perhaps stopping here and there in total darkness to listen to the ever-changing sounds of frogs, insects, and other animals; the magic of the jungle at night.
 We may run into frogs the size of small rabbits, homes of hairy tarantulas or night monkeys hanging from the trees; there is a huge and unpredictable collection of nocturnal creatures in the night.
 After dinner some guests may choose to visit the lick of mammals, with the hope of seeing the Lowland Tapir, the largest mammal in the jungle.
-(B,L,D)
+(Breakfast, Lunch, Dinner)

 Day 3: Heath River Wildlife Center